cloudant/cirrus/README.md

 Installation Prerequisites
 ==========================

-* Cirrus requires python 2.7 (support for python 3 is in the pipeline) as well as pip and virtualenv installed.
+* Cirrus requires python 3.5.
 * Git tools are heavily used, git is a requirement as cirrus is accessed via git command aliases.

 Installation as a user: